MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/overview.md

 The following sections are intended to provide information to help you plan your deployment of Office to Mac users in your organization.

-For more information, visit [Deployment options for admins for Office for Mac](deployment-options-for-office-for-mac.md).
+For more information, refer to [Deployment options for admins for Office for Mac](deployment-options-for-office-for-mac.md).

 ## System requirements

 Office for Mac is supported on the three most recent versions of macOS.
 As new major versions of macOS are made generally available, Microsoft will remove support for the oldest version and support the newest and previous two versions of macOS.
-For more information, visit [Upgrade macOS to continue receiving Microsoft 365 and Office for Mac updates](https://support.microsoft.com/office/16b8414f-08ec-4b24-8c91-10a918f649f8).
+For more information, refer to [Upgrade macOS to continue receiving Microsoft 365 and Office for Mac updates](https://support.microsoft.com/office/16b8414f-08ec-4b24-8c91-10a918f649f8).

-For all the system requirements, visit [System requirements for Microsoft 365 and Office](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).
+For all the system requirements, refer to [System requirements for Microsoft 365 and Office](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).

 ## Chipset support

 Office provides native support for both Apple Silicon and Intel-based Mac devices.
-For more information, visit [Microsoft 365 and Office 2019 support for Apple Silicon](https://support.microsoft.com/office/c55b603e-14a6-4b69-bdc0-2bb4c9a36834).
+For more information, refer to [Microsoft 365 and Office 2019 support for Apple Silicon](https://support.microsoft.com/office/c55b603e-14a6-4b69-bdc0-2bb4c9a36834).

 > [!NOTE]
 > OneDrive and Microsoft Teams don't natively support Apple Silicon.